cmdruid/regtest-workbench/README.md

 By default, a node will launch in safe mode.
 A copy of the `/run` folder is made at build time, and code changes to `/run` will not affect the node (unless you rebuild and re-launch).
 The node will continue to run in the background once you exit the node terminal.
 The node is also configured to self-restart in the event of a crash.

 When launching a node with `--devmode` enabled, a few things change.
-The `entrypoint` script will not start automatically; you will have to call it yourself.
+The `node-start` script will not start automatically; you will have to call it yourself.
 The `/run` folder will be mounted directly into the container, so you can modify the source code in real-time.

 Any changes to the source code will apply to *all* nodes.
 Re-run the start script to apply changes.
 When you exit the terminal, the container will be instantly destroyed, however the internal `/data` store will persist.